For First Years and Parents

 March Hike – Orienteering

 - On the March hike, the patrols compete against each other on an Orienteering course.
-They should have sturdy boots for a full day hike, and bring a day pack with spare socks and don’t forget that rain gear.
+They should have sturdy boots for a full day hike, and they should bring a day pack with spare socks and don’t forget that rain gear.

 - The top patrol wins a grilled-steak dinner with all the trimmings, cooked by adults and served by a very special maître d’.